 All higher education students are protected by the Family Educational Rights and Privacy Act of 1974 (FERPA), as amended, regardless of age or instructional delivery method.

-- Financial records: For a waiver of privacy for your student's financial records, contact the cashiers office or complete and submit a financial information release form.
+- Financial records: If your student wishes to waive his or her privacy rights with regard to financial records, your student may contact the cashiers office or complete and submit a financial information release form.

 - Visit campus.

 Find out if Cedarville University is the place for you.
 Visit campus as our guest!

 - Apply for undergraduate admission.

 To apply for freshman status, simply complete an abbreviated application to change your degree status and provide any required updated information.
 Contact your counselor with any questions about undergraduate admission.